pusher/pusher-http-java/README.md

 Result result = pusher.get("/channels/[channel_name]/users");
 ```

 The `channel_name` in the path must be a [presence channel](http://pusher.com/docs/presence).
-The structure of the returned JSON is defined in the [REST API reference](http://pusher.com/docs/rest_api#method-get-users).
+The structure of the returned JSON is defined in the [HTTP API reference](http://pusher.com/docs/rest_api#method-get-users).

 ### WebHooks